-Join the Social Enterprise Institute for a week long Spring Break Capstone Trip to Jamaica
+Support the students of the Social Enterprise Institute for their week long Spring Break Capstone Trip to Appalachia!

-The Social Enterprise Institute will subsidize up to 75% of your travel costs, while the remaining cost will be subsidized through regular tuition.
+The Social Enterprise Institute will subsidize some of your travel costs, while the remaining cost will be subsidized through regular tuition.
 Students will pay the differential costs through fundraising.